guitarbeerchocolate/cheat-sheets/brave-notes.md

 - **OR Operator**: Use `OR` (in uppercase) to broaden results, e.g., Brave OR Chromium.
 - **NOT Operator**: Use `NOT` (in uppercase) to exclude specific terms, e.g., Brave NOT Chrome.

+- Quotation marks to search for an exact word or phrase (e.g. Sony camera parts "DCR VX1000")
+- Minus (-) to eliminate results that include a particular word or phrase (e.g. "office -microsoft")
+- Plus (+) to return results that include a particular word or phrase (e.g. eagle +golf)

 ## Site-Specific Search

 - **Site Operator**: Use `site:` followed by a website URL to search within a specific site, e.g., site:example.com Brave Browser.